Staff Teaching & Learning Days

 - Understanding Clark's strategic plan, mission and vision

 - Connecting our personal mission to that of Clark

 These areas reflect topics of interest cited in feedback from last year’s conference and recommendations submitted to the Professional Development Workgroup.
 Sessions will also focus on concepts of power, privilege, and inequity to enhance institutional and employee knowledge and impact student learning.

 - Create appropriate content for a 60-minute or 90-minute session, including sufficient time for Q&A.

-- Describe how the session addresses one of the six dimensions of wellness.
+- Describe how the session addresses one of the Essential Practices.

 - Describe how the workshop will be interactive.
 (Note: Think out of the box!
 Sessions do not need to be in a presentation format.)